slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 #### Will you publish it as a paperback and as a proper ebook?

 Yes.
-As soon as I arrive to a stable draft (and I'm still far from it), I'll publish it more formally.
+As soon as I arrive to a stable draft (and I'm still far from it), I might publish it more formally.

 ---

 #### What's the milestone for this project?

-This book will never be complete.
+This project will never be complete.
 I'll be polishing it during my lifetime and on relevant occasions I might release a new version.